What's all the fuss over bacon without nitrites? Bacon, we've been bringing it home for millennia - some even say it was made in heaven itself.

 Even better there’s no added water, sodium nitrite or phosphates and so no grey frothy discharge (from the release of phosphates and water) or bacon shrinkage while cooking.

 Primal Cut free-from unprocessed bacon contains only fresh organic fruit sugars and nitrates present in the natural raw ingredients.
 As with our gluten-free sausages, both flavor and preservation are achieved by the careful selection of natural organic ingredients.
 The best foods and most nutritious foods have always been made using natural ingredients.

 No - nitrates are a naturally occurring compound found in salts, herbs, spices, and fresh fruits.
 The important part for us is we've not added any synthetic form of sodium nitrite.
 This means it can be labeled Nitrite-Free.
 Anything heat treated, or created artificially carries a risk, our bodies rely on nutritious sources of real food. nitrite-free bacon.

 To be clear, in terms of UK food labeling requirements nitrite-free bacon, preservative-free bacon, unprocessed bacon, naked bacon, are all effectively the same thing.
 They all describe a type of bacon that's cured without the inorganic form of Sodium Nitrite or Nitrate.
 Strictly speaking, it should perhaps read: Synthetic Sodium Nitrite Free or Artificial Preservative Free.

 Absolutely!
 Yorkshire free-range pork, original artisan methods, sugar-free, gluten, allergen-free and nothing whatsoever inorganic - artificial.
 It's delicious, nutrient-dense and comes with the peace of mind you're eating real food of provenance, natural, ethical, sustainable and safe.

-Not tried our healthy bacon yet?
+Fancy bringing home the bacon?
 Get 15% off your first order with promo code: PCBACON